HungNguyen686868/DeepReinforcementLearningNanodegree/project2/Readme.md

 - torch >= 0.4.0
 - python >= 3.6

-This project environment is similar to, but not identical to the Banana Collector environment on the Unity ML-Agents GitHub page.
-So, my code might not work in this enviroment.
-If you want to reproduce my results, please consider using the Unity environment provided by Udacity [here](https://github.com/udacity/Value-based-methods#dependencies).
+This project environment is already built thank to Udacity, and you can download it from one of the links below.
+If you want to reproduce my results, please consider using the Udacity environment provided by Udacity [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control).

 ## File Descriptions
 This repository contains: